Requesting a higher credit limit with Bank of America is a simple process, but make sure to do your research before reaching out to the issuer.

 The good news is a credit limit increase with Bank of America doesn’t trigger a hard inquiry on your credit report.
 No matter if you request the increase or the bank initiates first, it won’t impact your credit score, which means it never hurts to try for that higher credit limit.

 What to do if your request is denied

-If your credit limit increase isn’t approved, don’t despair.
+If Bank of America doesn’t approve your request for a credit limit increase, don’t despair.
 Ask the bank why you didn’t qualify for the increase and start working on improving your chances for your next request.

-Here are some steps you can follow to better your odds:
+Here are some steps you can take to improve your odds:

 - Work on your credit.
 Your credit health is essential to your relationships with lenders and banks.
 Make sure to pay your bills on time and lower your credit utilization ratio to improve your credit standing.

 - Use your Bank of America card regularly.
 The issuer is less likely to extend more credit to you if you rarely use your account.